Kimi to Boku: Anime

 The episodes in the anime are based from the manga series by Kiichi Hotta.
 An anime television adaption of Kimi to Boku was announced in the April 2011 issue of Monthly GFantasy.
 The series was produced by J.C.Staff under the direction of Mamoru Kanbe with scripts supervised by Reiko Yoshida and music by Masato Nakayama at Elements Garden and began its broadcast run starting October 4, 2011.
 The series (also released in English under the title You and Me) was split into two 13-episode seasons.
 The second season's theme song, "Zutto", is sung by Nico Nico Douga singer, ShonenT, under his real name Tomohisa Sako.
+Crunchyroll licensed the series outside of Asia.